 The priority consideration date for federal AND institutional aid is March 15.
 Students who have a completed financial aid file by this date will receive priority consideration for all available funding.
 After this date, most funds are first-come, first-served.
 Students must have a completed application on file at least six weeks prior to enrollment to ensure financial aid funds are available to pay for education expenses.

-Students must meet general eligibility requirements to receive federal funding and must maintain Satisfactory Academic Progress to retain aid semester to semester.
+Students must meet general eligibility requirements to receive federal funding and must maintain Satisfactory Academic Progress to retain aid year to year.

-$593 minimum – $5,920 maximum per academic year (based on full time enrollment of 12 credits or more per semester).
+$750 minimum – $6,895 maximum per academic year (based on full-time enrollment of 12 credits or more per semester).
 Prorated based on Expected Family Contribution (EFC) and level of enrollment.
 The Pell Grant is a fixed amount; what you are eligible for at EWC is the same amount you would receive at any other school, so the grant covers more costs at institutions with lower tuition and fee rates.

 Supplemental Educational Opportunity Grant (SEOG)

-Federal grant available to Pell Grant eligible students who demonstrate a high financial need.
+The Federal Supplemental Educational Opportunity Grant (SEOG) is a federal grant available to Pell Grant eligible students who demonstrate a high financial need as determined by completion of the Free Application for Federal Student Aid (FAFSA) each year.
 These funds are used to supplement a student’s education expenses (i.e, books & supplies, room & board).
-Schools have limited funding; not all high need students will receive SEOG.
+Schools have limited funding; not all high-need students will receive SEOG.

-Award amounts: $100 minimum – $600 maximum (at EWC; higher amounts sometimes allowed for Summer terms).
-Prorated based on level of enrollment.
+Award amounts: $100 minimum – $800 maximum (at EWC; higher amounts sometimes allowed for Summer terms).
+Prorated based on the level of enrollment.

 Iraq and Afghanistan Service Grant